aadenboy/EsolangInterpreters/README.md

 }
 ```

-A rudimentary compiler for the programmer-friendly version of Iterate described at https://esolangs.org/wiki/Iterate/Compilation is also available as `compiler.lua`, taking an input program and outputting a compiled version as `out.it`.
+A rudimentary compiler for the programmer-friendly version of Iterate described at https://esolangs.org/wiki/Iterate/Compilation is also available as `compiler.lua`, taking an input program and outputting a compiled version as `<file>_c.it`.

 If the interpreter is too slow for your needs, `Ctranspiler.lua` (used alongside `boiler.c`) transpiles an Iterate program into a C program with exactly the same control flow and logic, taking an input program and output location.